 Alpek has leases of fixed assets including buildings, machinery and equipment, transportation equipment, and computer equipment.
-The average term of the lease contracts is 8 years.
+As of December 31, 2024, the average term of the lease contracts is 8 years.

-The right-of-use recognized in the consolidated statement of financial position as of December 31, 2023, 2022 and 2021, is integrated as follows:
+The right-of-use recognized in the consolidated statement of financial position as of December 31, 2024, 2023 and 2022, is integrated as follows: